Teaching and Community Development in Fiji

 - Repairing and upgrading the Community Hall

-- Supplying trash bins for the community and educating the people on keeping their areas clean
+- Supplying rubbish bins for the community and educating people on keeping their areas clean

-Note: Activities that participants will undertake on any given program will vary widely, depending on a range of local factors, including but limited to available donations / funding, time of year, weather conditions, available support staff and community leader involvement.
+Note: Activities that participants will undertake as a community development volunteer on any given program will vary widely, depending on a range of local factors, including but limited to available donations / funding, time of year, weather conditions, available support staff and community leader involvement.

 No matter what activities you get involved in, everything you do is to benefit the community as a whole.
 The great thing about this project is that all you need to participate is a positive attitude, personal drive, a commitment to culture and the local community.

-- Project Activities: Building and renovation projects for the Sote Village community, creative activities with children, general community outreach/education and other activities based on needs at the time
+- Project Activities: Teaching or community development projects for the Sote Village community, creative activities with children, general community outreach/education, renovation and other activities based on needs at the time

 - Project Duration: 2 weeks